Hmrinal/HTML_Basics/README.md

 # HTML_Basics

 ## Is HTML a programming language?
 This is quite a refuted topic.
 So the answer is both yes and no, depending on the context.
-Generally, a programming language allows you to describe some sort of process of doing something, whereas HTML is a way of adding context and structure to text.
+Generally, a programming language allows you to describe some sort of process of doing something, whereas HTML is a way of adding context and structure to text, using said to be the foundation of website.

 ### Programming Language:
 - They mainly have functional purposes